FROM THE ARCHIVES

 REVIEW

-The choice of “Messiah on the Frigidaire”, to open COPS season of 2010 – 2011, could be said to have been a brave leap in the dark by Director Andy Lee.
-This very new American play has been performed at several venues in the States over the last twelve months, but made its European stage debut at COPS.
+The choice of “Messiah on the Frigidaire”, to open CoPs season of 2010 – 2011, could be said to have been a brave leap in the dark by Director Andy Lee.
+This very new American play has been performed at several venues in the States over the last twelve months, but made its European stage debut at CoPs.
 However, the choice of the play showed not just courage, but Andy’s astute insight into what could make very successful theatre.

 “Messiah on the Frigidaire” is set in the south of the United States -a trailer park in Elroy South Carolina to be exact.
 Given that address, one might reasonably expect the humour to be generated by taking a mocking look at the lives of ‘white trash ‘and red-necks’ , often portrayed as trailer park inhabitants.